cdbdev/debian/README.md

 ```
 **_Note_**: _We delete everything in this directory, because the network configuration is not managed by `ifupdown`, but by `NetworkManager`._

-### Add necessary firmware files for atheros card
+### Add necessary firmware files for Atheros card
-The non-free firmware installation image (currently Debian Buster) does not include the latest binaries for the atheros card.
+The non-free firmware installation image (currently Debian Buster) does not include the latest binaries for the Atheros card.
 Make sure to download and install these next to the ones already installed.

-The latest atheros firmware can be found here: http://ftp.us.debian.org/debian/pool/non-free/f/firmware-nonfree/.
+The latest Atheros firmware can be found here: http://ftp.us.debian.org/debian/pool/non-free/f/firmware-nonfree/.
 Install the package:

 ```